 The very first question commonly asked with respect to Synthetic Data is: how accurate is it?
-Seeing, then, the unparalleled accuracy of MOSTLY GENERATE in action, resulting in synthetic data that is near indistinguishable from real data, typically triggers the second, just as important question: is it really private?
-In this blog post series we will dive into the topic of privacy preservation, both from a legal as well as a technical perspective, and explain how external assessors unequivocally come to the same conclusion: MOSTLY GENERATE provides truly anonymous synthetic data, and thus any further processing, sharing or monetization becomes instantly compliant with even the toughest privacy regulations being put in place these days.
+Seeing, then, the unparalleled accuracy of MOSTLY AI’s synthetic data platform in action, resulting in synthetic data that is near indistinguishable from real data, typically triggers the second, just as important question: is it really private?
+In this blog post series we will dive into the topic of privacy preservation, both from a legal as well as a technical perspective, and explain how external assessors unequivocally come to the same conclusion: MOSTLY AI generates truly anonymous synthetic data, and thus any further processing, sharing or monetization becomes instantly compliant with even the toughest privacy regulations being put in place these days.

 What is anonymous data?
 A historical perspective